 Once you get to the Kumarakom ferry station, you can take a rickshaw to reach the bird sanctuary.

 Around 10-15 km north of Alleppey is Marari Beach.
 This has become known as one of the best beaches around Alleppey.

-To reach Marari Beach from Alleppey, you can go by bus, rent a scooter, or take a rickshaw.
-If you have a guesthouse that provides bicycles, you can go cycling there too!
+To reach Marari Beach from Alleppey, you can go by bus, rent a scooter, take a rickshaw, or by cycling from Alleppey!

 Or, if you’re feeling like you want to get a bit of physical activity in, you can also walk right along the beach to get from Alleppey to Marari Beach.

 You’ll be able to walk oceanside pretty much the entire way.

 If there’s no beach, you can make a slight detour through village roads or to the main road.
 During monsoon season the water may also essentially wash away the beach.
 But again, it will be possible to make a detour along the road.

 By sticking to the beach, you’ll comes across a few stretches of beach that locals use for fishing so you’ll see a lot of boats.

 No matter how you go, it can make a good day trip from Alleppey.